Conference Programme

 The adequate minimum wages directive 2022/2041 and the decision of the Court of Justice in Case C-19/24, Commission v Denmark, have shone a bright light on the Nordic social model.
 With the conference taking place in Oslo, now is a good opportunity to look at the unique features of the Nordic system, the differences within the Nordic system, the challenges it is facing, and whether there are lessons for other member states.

-Session Leader: Professor Catherine Barnard, Professor of EU law and Employment law, Fellow of Trinity College, Cambridge University
+Professor of EU law and Employment law, fellow of Trinity College, Cambridge University, United Kingdom

 Lunch